arixwang/chatty-appy/README.md

 4. Download Dependencies: If the project has dependencies defined in the code using import statements, you can use the go get command to download them: `go get`
 5. To install the required dependencies, run `npm install` in your project directory
 6. Run Your Application: After initializing the module and downloading the dependencies, you can run your Go application using `go run main.go`.
 Navigate to `localhost:8888` in your browser.
 You should see the chatty appy UI

+## Deployment
+I used heroku for deployment.
+You can find instructions here: https://devcenter.heroku.com/articles/heroku-cli?ref=hackernoon.com

+Once you commit the latest changees run
+`heroku git:remote -a evening-wave-98825`
+`git push heroku main`
+Then go to the URL Heroku generated to see the chatapp